 A common way to produce database information is through tables (i.e., rows and columns) of information, where each row represents a database record and each column represents a single data field.
-Most database engines, even those that do not have sophisticated reporting functionality, support exporting database information in fielded tables.
-Similarly, many different database engines can import fielded tables and separate out each field of information for subsequent analysis.
+Most database engines, even those that do not have sophisticated reporting functionality, support exporting database information into either text delimited files or fielded tables.
+Similarly, many different database engines can import delimited files and separate out each field of information for subsequent analysis.